victoriadrake/hugo-theme-sam/README.md

     - Custom footer text
 - Developer-approved
     - Syntax highlighting
-    - Share-ready metadata set via `config.toml` (OpenGraph and Twitter Cards integration)
+    - Share-ready pages with [Open Graph](https://gohugo.io/templates/internal/#open-graph) and [Twitter](https://gohugo.io/templates/internal/#twitter-cards) metadata you can customize in `config.toml` and page front-matter
-    - Easy-to-navigate Sass files included
+    - Effortless use of Hugo Pipes to generate CSS from Sass files

 # Quick start